 😨 Why is my pool dirty after I vacuum it?

 Most often it is because of the wrong type of vacuum cleaner for the dirt.
 Read how to vacuum a pool with different contaminants here.

 🛒 Should I buy a manual vacuum cleaner?

 For cleaning a small area of dirt or daily use, a manual vacuum cleaner, like the Aura 6250, may suffice.
-For larger surfaces, it is best not to purchase a manual vacuum cleaner.
-Otherwise, it will take you a lot of effort and time to clean.
+We do not recommend that you use a manual vacuum cleaner to clean large areas, as this will take a long time.